oeggy03/tp/docs/DeveloperGuide.md

        **Expected:** Error message `This person already exists in the address book` is shown in the Command Result Box.
 Duplicate contacts cannot be added.
     6. **Test case:** `add p n/Tom`<br>
        **Expected:** Error due to incomplete information.
 The Command Result Box will display `Invalid command format!...`.<br><br>

-       After running the above test cases, the list of people should look like this:
+<br>After running both of the above commands, the Ui should look like this:
        ![DG_add_p_full.png](images/DG_add_p.png)